Board of Trustees

 CHAIRMAN: DANIEL TARSCHYS

 Daniel Tarschys is Professor emeritus in Political Science at Stockholm University.
-He has been a Member of the Swedish Parliament, State Secretary, Secretary General of the Council of Europe and Vice-President of the International Political Science Association (IPSA).
-At present, Professor Tarschys chairs the boards of Riksbankens Jubileumsfond and the European Humanities University in Vilnius.
+He has been a Member of the Swedish Parliament, State Secretary, Secretary General of the Council of Europe, Chair of Riksbankens Jubileumsfond and Vice-President of the International Political Science Association (IPSA).

 MBA.
 Swedish Former Ambassador to i.e. China, Norway, New Zeeland.
 Under- secretary and head of the Administrative department at the Swedish Ministry for Foreign Affairs.

 Treasurer of the Board for SRII since 2003.

 Helena Bani-Shoraka obtained her PhD in 2005 from the University of Uppsala and is now (2012) a senior lecturer of Iranian languages.
 Her fields of interest are sociolinguistics, social interaction, bilingualism in informal as well as institutional settings, and translation studies.
 A special interest is pedagogical issues and situated learning in educational settings.
 Bani-Shoraka’s research has been carried out mainly in the cross roads of linguistics, sociology and anthropology.
 Within the field of bilingualism she has done research on issues such as language policy, language maintenance and language shift, and code-switching.
 While ethnographic fieldwork is one of several central methods of data collection, conversation and discourse analysis provide the main toolkit for analysis.
 Bani-Shoraka is currently working on aspects of social identity in interaction (co-construction of and/or resisting social identities) in different corpuses of bilingual data.